Tiny handheld Playdate preorders open next month for $179, with 24 charming monochrome games to start – TechCrunch

 We first heard about Playdate more than two years ago, were charmed by its clean look, funky crank control, and black and white display, and have been waiting for news ever since.
 Panic’s impeccable design credentials combined with Teenage Engineering’s creative hardware chops?
 It’s bound to be a joy to use, but there wasn’t much more than that to go on.

-Now the company has revealed all the important details we were hoping for, and many more to boot.
+Now the company has revealed all the important details we were hoping for, and many more, to boot.

 Originally we were expecting 12 games to be delivered over 12 weeks, but in the intervening period it seems they’ve collected more titles than planned, and that initial “season” of games has expanded to 24.
 No one knows exactly what to expect from these games except that they’re exclusive to the Playdate and many use the crank mechanic in what appear to be fun and interesting ways: turning a turntable, opening a little door, doing tricks as a surfer, and so on.